nilvon9wo/MediusDB/README.md

  Also, I hope to receive feedback towards MediusDB's improvement, both for the sake of improving it and for the sake of learning.

 ## Dependencies

  MediusDB presently depends upon:

+  1. A zipcode.csv file:  Boutell.com offers a suitable file at https://boutell.com/zipcodes/
   1. Four additional scripts.

-  * Object.js
+  ** Object.js
-  * Event.js
+  ** Event.js
-  * Log.js
+  ** Log.js
-  * Status.js
+  ** Status.js

   I've chosen to keep separate  as I want to keep MediusDB.js focused on indexedDB.
   You'll find these scripts within the "US Postal Codes" sample project /scripts/lib folder.

   (After MediusDB is debugged, I may later rethink this so MediusDB can stand alone.)

-  2. A zipcode.csv file.

-  Boutell.com offers a suitable file at https://boutell.com/zipcodes/

 ## Samples

- 1. In the sample directory, you'll find a heavily refactored "US Postal Codes" application which demonstrates the use of Medius DB.
+In the sample directory, you'll find:

+ 1. "US Postal Codes"

+ (Others may be added later.)

 ## Contributions are welcome.

  Please feel free to file issues, create your own branches, and open pull requests.